RahulKr-7/Generative-AI-Powered-Resume-Analyzer/README.md

   - `1`: Basic understanding or theoretical knowledge.

 ### **Step 4: Batch Processing**
-- Processed all resumes in the given directory, ensuring efficient and parallelized execution for large datasets.
+- Processed all resumes in the folder, ensuring efficient and parallelized execution for large datasets.

 ### **Step 5: Output to Excel**
 - Compiled extracted data into a neatly formatted **Excel sheet** with the following fields: